 The TERENCE data gathering was run as part of the regular school activities in UK and Italy from May to July 2011.
 The studies involved 2 schools in UK and 5 in Italy, for a total of 282 learners in Italy and 226 in UK.
 Learners were aged 7-11 year.
 Like in co-design, the data were gathered class per class, with c.a 20 children per class, two facilitators and the school class teacher, working as informant for the facilitators and familiar referent figure for children.
-See [13] and [14].
-Due to organisational constraints, e.g., minimising changes to school activity schedules, the data gathering with each school class could not last longer than 1 hour and required to involve the entire class.
+See [12] and [13].
+Due to project organisational constraints, the data gathering with each school class could not last longer than 1 hour.

 Despite the number of learners in each school and the strict timing, we aimed at gathering high quality data from learners: we needed genuine and dependable information from children concerning their characteristics, environment and life-style for profiling the learners for the TERENCE system.
 See [1].
 In order to gather high quality data, the data gathering was gamified so as to engage the learners as best as possible and comply with the time constraints.
-In the planning stage, the protocol of gamified activities was checked and assessed with school teachers so as to meet the needs of school learners and constraints.
+In the planning stage, the protocol of gamified activites was checked and assessed with school teachers so as to meet the needs of the school learners and constraints.
 For instance, if a challenge was deemed too difficult or too boring for a school class, it was then revised according to the teachers' feedback.

 The data gathering was organised as 6 different game challenges, and each of these was organised a self-referential independent game.
 There were 2 collaborative games, involving all class learners at the same time, and 4 single-player games.
 At the start of each game challenge, the facilitators explained the goal and the learner's moves for advancing through the game.
 Autonomy, competence and relatedness needs were pursued across the various challenges.
 Autonomy was elicited by allowing the learners to choose among several options for tackling a challenge or to take the decision to skip it.
 Competence was pursued by stimulating diverse skills across game challenges, for instance, some games required mainly verbal skills whereas others required mainly drawing skills.
 The presence of a facilitator working as guidance through the games helped to satisfy relatedness needs; in two challenges, these were achieved by stimulating the school class to work together.